Ulmus glabra: Notable trees

+In Europe, a large tree planted in 1620 grows at Bergemolo, 5 km south of Demonte in Piedmont, Italy (bole-girth 6.2 m, 2.0 m DBH, height 26 m., 2008).
+Other ancient specimens grow at Styria, in Austria, and at Grenzhammer, Germany (see Gallery).

+In literature

 E. M. Forster cites a particular wych elm, one that grew at his childhood home of Rooks Nest, Stevenage, Hertfordshire, 16 times in his novel Howards End.
 This tree overhangs the house of the title and is said to have a "...girth that a dozen men could not have spanned..."
 Forster describes the tree as "...a comrade, bending over the house, strength and adventure in its roots."
 The wych elm of the novel had pigs' teeth embedded in the trunk by country people long ago and it was said that chewing some of the bark could cure toothache.
 In keeping with the novel's epigraph, "Only connect...", the wych elm may be seen by some as a symbol of the connection of humans to the earth.
 Margaret Schlegel, the novel's protagonist, fears that any "....westerly gale might blow the wych elm down and bring the end of all things..."
 The tree is changed to a chestnut in the 1991 film adaptation of Howards End.